Tetragramm/showybox-package/lib/sections.typ

       //Take care of the inset+radius, shifting into the footer-cap
       #v(bshift)
     ],
+    // Similarly the basic end-cap can just be another cell at the end,
+    // which prevents all the layout convergence problems. grid.cell(fill: sbox-props.frame.body-color, default-footer),
     //And the footer cell.
 Note that the fill happens here, not in cell-below
     // because cell-below comes after the content, which would put the fill over the text.
     // But the grid.cell doesn't, I guess?